DavidDudson/communicate/README.md

 This family of libraries allows you to create a bot that enables code interpretation.

-Currently each bot implementation is just a fork of multibot so if a specific bot fixes a bug,
-It has to be propagated out to the other repos manually.
+Currently the difficulty arises when a fork of multibot fixes a bug, It has to be propagated out to the other repos manually, often times with individual fixes.
+It would be nice if we had a sane way of versioning these different things.

+Also given that now both IRC and Gitter are supported in multibot (DavidDudson/multibot), and not everyone wants both, nor should they be required to.
+Nor should every bot manage interpreters for 20 different programming languages.

+This is where the modularity comes in.

-This is often useful for educational purposes.
+Often using the bot is useful for educational purposes.
 Or finding if a bug is reproducible.

 ## Goals